With Nasdaq at records, investors ask what's next for tech

 By David Randall

-NEW YORK When the Nasdaq Composite last hit record highs during the dotcom era, fund manager Walter Price struggled with justifying paying 400 times a company's earnings for rapid growth.
+NEW YORK, April 27 When the Nasdaq Composite last hit record highs during the dotcom era, fund manager Walter Price struggled with justifying paying 400 times a company's earnings for rapid growth.

 Now, with the Nasdaq setting new closing records for the first time in 15 years (although it is still short of its all-time intraday high), valuations are a sliver of what they were during the last boom.
 Instead, Price worries that the companies that have powered the 25 percent rally in the Nasdaq over the last year are likely to plateau.